Stitching together the stories of Sauchiehall Street!

 Add a wee character into your design

-This project was commissioned by Glasgow Life as part of their programme for Sauchiehall Street: Culture and Heritage District, and funded by the National Lottery Heritage Fund.
+This commission is part of the exploration phase programme for Sauchiehall Street: Culture and Heritage District, funded by the National Lottery Heritage Fund Heritage Places, and in partnership with Glasgow City Council.